linlinle/AI-model-python/README.md

 # AI-models
-This is DeepLearning models based on tensorflow

-git diff test
+This is an example of machine learning and convolution neural network model